joehalloran/dsa-sorting-algorithm/README.md

 low ← 0
 high ← array.length
 while low < high do
-    while array[low] % 2 = 0 and low < list.length do // Find next odd numbers at bottom of list or stop at end of list (when no odd numbers present) low ← low + 1   // Increment
+    while array[low] % 2 = 0 and low < list.length do       // Find next odd numbers at bottom of list
+        low ← low + 1           // Increment
     end while
-    while arra[high] % 2 = 1 and high >= 0 do // Find next even number at top of list or stop at begining of list (when no even numbers present) high ← high - 1     // Decrement
+    while array[high] % 2 = 1 and high >= 0 do              // Find next even number at top of list
+        high ← high - 1         // Decrement
     end while
     if low < high:                              // Only swap if odd number is lower in list than even numbers
         // Swap values
         temo ← array[low]
         array[low] ← array[high]